dcgolden/Pocket-Count-Chrome-Extension/README.md

 Then follow the directions here: https://getpocket.com/developer/docs/authentication to generate an access token

-Copy your consumer key and access token into the popup.js field where indicated
+Copy your consumer key and access token into the options of the extension.
+(If you have not stored any values in the extension it will automatically redirect you to options when you click the extension icon in the toolbar, if not right click -> options)